 Sprint in its opposition to AT&T’s proposed acquisition of T-Mobile.
 This case was recognized in the 2012 Financial Times “US Innovative Lawyers” report; and;

 BHP Billiton in its proposed $150 billion acquisition of Rio Tinto (received Department of Justice clearance).

-Ms. Rider speaks on panels regarding international competition developments, including follow-on European litigation.
-She currently is a vice chair of the ABA Antitrust Section’s Civil Practice and Procedure Committee.
+Ms. Rider was selected for inclusion in Chambers USA: America’s Leading Lawyers for Business 2018.
+She speaks on panels regarding international competition developments, including follow-on European litigation.
+She also is currently a vice chair of the ABA Antitrust Section’s Civil Practice and Procedure Committee.